 What FTP connection settings should I be using?

+This is an FTP settings / configuration reference guide.
 When connecting to a Websavers server to upload or download files there are two supported mechanisms: FTPS and SFTP.
 Standard FTP is no longer accepted by any of our servers due to the security issues inherent in the File Transfer Protocol (passwords are sent in the clear, with no encryption, making them easy to steal).

 Connecting with FTPS